 It's best not to plan an outdoor birthday party when your birthday falls in the middle of January and you live in Winnipeg, Manitoba, Canada.
 But I did it anyway.
 I was 10 years old.
 Then I spent the next several weeks praying it would be warm enough to have the party....
 I was so jealous of the summer birthday kids.
 Not only did they get sunny, warm outdoor parties, they never had to go to school on their birthdays.

 I really hoped that my own children would have summer birthdays and fortunately they did- one in July and the other in August.
 But summer birthdays come with their own set of complications, like not wanting to turn on the oven to bake a birthday cake because it's too hot!
-So, in light of this, I've had to come up with workarounds, like this No Bake Birthday Cake Cheesecake.
+So, in light of this, I've had to come up with workarounds, like this No Bake Easy Birthday Cheesecake.

 I always ask my kids what kind of cake they want for their birthday and this year I found out that my daughter loves cheesecake and that my No Bake Rhubarb Cheesecake is her favorite!
 I actually did not know this.

 Enter cake batter flavor cheesecake!
 The taste of birthday cake is so distinct and it's magic cannot be underestimated when it comes to celebrating a birthday.
 Lots of sprinkles make it even more festive and birthday-like!
 So, when I couldn't find the type of cake batter flavored cheesecake I was looking for online, I decided to create one that would be exactly she wanted!

 My own birthday has fallen on "Blue Monday" more times than I care to remember.
 Supposedly, Blue Monday is the day in which the stars align to create the most depressing day of the year (the 3rd Monday in January).
 And even more depressing, if you're a kid with a birthday in the middle of January, is that you have an 80% chance of having to go to school that day 🙁